 - Hard to get an air-tight seal

 Verdict: An okay solution for people not living in earthquake zones and/or when shelves are reinforced AND when you will be rotating through your food stores fairly quickly.
-For longer-term storage, you’ll need to add oxygen absorbers to the jars before closing them.
+For longer-term storage, you’ll need to add oxygen absorbers (Amazon link) to the jars before closing them.

 Option #3) Plastic Containers